perladvent/perldotcom/content/article/deploying-dancer-apps-addendum.md

 1. That last code snippet looks too repetitive.
 It should be a loop iterating over a hash.
-The keys are the names of the environment variables and the values are references to arrays containing that are added to the program arguments if the environment variable is set.
+The keys are the names of the environment variables and the values are references to arrays containing the values that are added to the program arguments if that environment variable is set.

 1. I now have five or six “app_service” programs that look very similar.
    I must be able to turn them into one standard program.
 Do those environment